flatironinstitute/sciware/17_FICluster/main.md

   - Implication: specifying the smallest set of resources for your job will help it run sooner
   - But don't short yourself!
 - How to estimate resource requirements:
-  - Make a conservative guess based on your knowlege of the program.
+  - Make a conservative guess based on your knowledge of the program.
 For scientific computing, think about the sizes of big arrays and any files being read.
   - Run a test job
   - Check the actual usage with: `sacct -j 1118837 -o MaxRSS,Elapsed`
     - `MaxRSS`: maximum "resident set size", usually corresponds to the memory requirement (`#SBATCH --mem`)